The tax free savings option

 Interest is calculated on a daily basis from the day funds are cleared.
 It is applied twice a year on 1 April and 1 October or yearly on 1April, without tax deducted.

-Interest rates are variable on a flat basis.
+Interest rates are variable.

 Interest rates are subject to change at anytime.
 Please see our interest rate page for the current rate.